ShaheenHossain/swisscon-2.0/doc/webservices/swiss.rst

 .. warning::

-    For SwissCRM Online instances (<domain>.swisshq.com), users are created without a *local* password (as a person you are logged in via the SwissCRM Online authentication system, not by the instance itself).
+    For SwissCRM Online instances (<domain>.swissconsultings.ch), users are created without a *local* password (as a person you are logged in via the SwissCRM Online authentication system, not by the instance itself).
 To use XML-RPC on SwissCRM Online instances, you will need to set a password on the user account you